Functional completeness: In other domains

 Apart from logical connectives (Boolean operators), functional completeness can be introduced in other domains.
 For example, a set of reversible gates is called functionally complete, if it can express every reversible operator.

 The 3-input Fredkin gate is functionally complete reversible gate by itself – a sole sufficient operator.
 There are many other three-input universal logic gates, such as the Toffoli gate.

-In quantum computing, the Hadamard gate and the T gate are universal, albeit with a slightly more restrictive definition than that of functional completeness.
+In quantum computing, the Hadamard gate, CNOT and the T gate are universal, albeit with a slightly more restrictive definition than that of functional completeness.